The announcement and the Conditions of the 2020 Concertino Praga – Antonín Dvořák International Radio Competition for Young Musicians

 d) two professional photographs of the competitor in print quality, including the photographer’s name (at least 300 dpi),

-e) complete sheet music (without any personal markings),
+e) complete sheet music for compositions on competition recording (without any personal markings),

 f) a copy of the competitor’s passport (in the case of foreign competitors),